 Watch the promotional video of Todd's forthcoming book about Glenn Killinger, World War I, and the birth of the American hero in postwar American culture.

 Mealy holds a Ph.D. from Penn State University.
-He also attained a Master's degree from the same institution in 2014, where he was the recipient of the John S. Patterson Award for academic and creative achievement.
+He also attained a Master's degree from the same institution, where he was the 2014 recipient of the John S. Patterson Award for academic and creative achievement.
 In 2018, received the university's Sue Samuelson Award for his doctoral dissertation.